An Indian student’s guide to studying in Australia

 For students like you interested in studying in Australia, we have a wonderful series – Study abroad Insights.
 This web series covers most commonly asked questions about studying in the country answered by industry experts.

-Associate Director – Australia, at IDP Education (India and Nepal), Pratibha is responsible for driving, training and growth of Australia team in her region.
+Associate Director – Australia, at IDP Education (India and Nepal), Pratibha is responsible for working closely with the Australian partner institutions, leading initiatives to promote Australian education and training the teams in her region.